 Research

-The GI Stem Cell Research Lab has multiple projects within three major research themes geared toward finding novel treatments for aging and aging-related diseases and disorders.
+The GI Stem Cell Research Lab has multiple projects within these three major research themes:

-• Understanding epigenetic regulation of gastric pacemaker stem cell aging
+• Understanding epigenetic regulation of gastric pacemaker stem cell aging.

-• Designing methods for regenerating aged gastric stem cells
+• Designing methods for regenerating aged gastric stem cells.

-Dr. Hayashi and his research team are investigating several ongoing projects.
+Dr. Hayashi is investigating several ongoing projects.

 Epigenetic regulation of gastric pacemaker stem cell aging

-Age-related gastric dysfunction is associated with anorexia underlying sarcopenia and frailty, but the mechanisms of this dysfunction are incompletely understood.
-Interstitial cells of Cajal (ICC), the pacemaker and neuromodulator cells of the gastrointestinal (GI) tract, decline with age, as do ICC stem cells (ICC-SC).
-Research in Dr. Hayashi's lab seeks to unravel the molecular and epigenetic mechanisms of ICC-SC decline underlying aging-associated ICC depletion.
+Age-related gastric dysfunction is associated with anorexia underlying sarcopenia and frailty, but the mechanisms of this dysfunction aren't completely understood.
+Interstitial cells of Cajal (ICC), the pacemaker and neuromodulator cells of the gastrointestinal tract, decline with age, as do ICC stem cells (ICC-SC).

-By identifying the factors responsible for mediating these mechanisms, the Hayashi lab hopes to develop novel therapeutic targets to counteract ICC-SC and ICC decline with age.
+Dr. Hayashi seeks to unravel the molecular and epigenetic mechanisms of ICC-SC decline underlying aging-associated ICC depletion.
+By identifying the factors responsible for mediating these mechanisms, Dr. Hayashi hopes to develop novel therapeutic targets to counteract ICC-SC and ICC decline with age.

 Regeneration of aged stem cells

-These projects aim to identify a novel pharmacological and stem cell-based therapeutic approaches to restore gastric motor functions that decline with age.
+These projects aim to identify novel pharmacological and stem cell-based therapeutic approaches to restore gastric motor functions that decline with age.
 This research also explores the novel concept that improving gastric motor function is an important therapeutic strategy to combat aging-associated disorders and diseases, improve quality of life, and increase longevity.

 Novel therapeutics targeting Wnt signaling for stem cell aging and cancer